streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

 2. Make sure both clusters can access each other.

 ### Update the existing PulsarConnection
-You need to add the extra fields `clusterName` and `brokerServiceURL` for the existing PulsarConnection.
+Add the Pulsar cluster `cluster1-sn-platform` information through the `clusterName` and `brokerServiceURL` fields to the existing PulsarConnection.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1